toutapp/marketo_api/README.md

 # Marketo API

-> IMPORTANT: This is an alpha stage gem and is not ready to be used in production
+> IMPORTANT: This is an **alpha** stage gem and is not ready to be used in production

-`MarketoApi` is a ruby wrapper for the Marketo RESTful endpoints
+`MarketoApi` is a ruby wrapper for the Marketo RESTful API endpoints

 ## Installation